majoreks/postgraduate-proj-telescope-img-analysis/report/report.md

 This mechanism is implemented via the make\_speed\_guard function, which tracks the average training speed from the start of the run.
 If the iteration rate drops below a defined threshold (set to 0.8 it/s, based on empirical observations of typical training speeds), the run is automatically aborted.
 A message is logged to W\&B indicating the stop reason ("slow\_speed\_global"), and the process is cleanly terminated.
 This ensures that compute resources are not wasted on unproductive configurations.

 The speed guard is injected into the training loop via the on\_batch\_end callback, and is evaluated once per batch.

+## 6.7 Conclusions
+Series of experiments has highlighted the need of using pretrained weights, most importantly for the backbone to be able to effectively train the full network.
+It was also shown that having pretrained weights for the whole network is not as important as it is for just the backbone.
+Experiments have also shown that unfreezing all layers of the network, in particular including all layers of the backbone, greatly increases performance of the whole network and it's ability to trian.
+The choice of backbone also seems to play an important role where ResNet18 seems to be too small of a network while any backbone ResNet above or equal to ResNet34 seems to be sufficiently big for the problem.
+Finally the choice of v2 network seems to increase the speed (in terms of epochs of training) at which the network can converge and increases performance of the model during early epochs of the training while also enabling to model to achieve higher maximum results.

+Taking all of the above into consideration it has been decided to use the v2 of FasterRCNN network with all pretrained weights and all layers unfrozen as the model.

+It should be noted that all of the experiments have been performed using the same hyperparameters which might skew the results.
+In ideal scenario each network could undergo hyperparameter search and then the results of those would be compared.

+The NMS experiment showed that reducing the NMS threshold might impact possitively in the system performance.

 # 7 Results